Callum Stead

-Callum Lee Stead (born 25 December 1999) is an English professional football player who plays as a forward for EFL League Two club Barnet.
+Callum Lee Stead (born 25 December 1999) is an English professional football player who plays as a forward for Cambridge United.

 Career

+Early career

 Stead began his senior career with the non-league clubs Hoddesdon Town and Langford before joining Luton Town's academy in 2017.
 He returned to non-league with Biggleswade Town in 2019, followed by stints at Welwyn Garden City, and Hitchin Town.
 On 20 September 2021, he transferred to South Shields in the Northern Premier League.
 After only four appearances, he returned to Hitchin before signing for Kettering Town in February 2022.
 On 9 July 2022, he joined Brackley Town also in the National League.

+Barnet

-He helped Barnet win the 2024–25 National League and earned promotion to the EFL League Two, was named to the 2024–25 National League Team of the Season.
-He was named Managers, Players and Supporters' Player of the Season at Barnet for the 2024–25 season.
+Stead signed for Barnet in the summer of 2023.
+He helped Barnet win the 2024–25 National League and earned promotion to the EFL League Two, and was also named to the 2024–25 National League Team of the Season.
+He was named Manager's and Players' Player of the Season at Barnet for the 2024–25 season.
+After fifty goals in 124 appearances, he left the club at the end of the 2025–26 season.

+Cambridge United

+In June 2026, Stead signed for Cambridge United on a two-year deal.
+He chose to wear the number 12.